 Interim Progression Reviews

-Students who enrolled on their doctoral studies before 1 August 2016 will follow the Progression Monitoring timings and procedures as determined by their Faculty which applied at the time of their admission.
+Research students who enrolled on their doctoral studies before 1 August 2016 will follow the Progression Monitoring timings and procedures as determined by their Faculty which applied at the time of their admission.
 Students should refer back to their Faculty for further information.
-Students who enrolled before 1 August 2016 will also follow the timings for upgrade/transfer from MPhil to PhD registration that applied at the time of their admission.
+Research students who enrolled before 1 August 2016 will also follow the timings for upgrade/transfer from MPhil to PhD registration that applied at the time of their admission.
 Paragraph 64 provides a summary of these timings depending on year of entry.
-The policy and procedure outlined in paragraphs 71-79 ‘Confirmation of PhD status’, will apply to students who registered prior to 1 August 2016 when completing their upgrade/transfer from MPhil to PhD registration, rather than a confirmation of PhD status.
+The policy and procedure outlined in paragraphs 70-79 'Confirmation of PhD status', will apply to research students who registered prior to 1 August 2016 when completing their upgrade/transfer from MPhil to PhD registration, rather than a confirmation of PhD status.

 |Summary of timings of confirmation of PhD registration/Upgrade from MPhil to PhD*